Dev-Amjad/Content-Moderation-Tool/Module Detection/README.md

 4. Open and run `LSTM.ipynb` to train and evaluate the LSTM model for text classification using the preprocessed data.
 5. Open and run `BERT.ipynb` to train and evaluate the BERT model for text classification using the preprocessed data.
 6. Navigate to the `Flask_app` directory and run the Flask application by executing the following command: `python main.py`
 7. Access the Flask application through a web browser by visiting `http://localhost:5000/`.
-You can input text or upload images to receive classification results based on the content provided.
+You can input text to receive classification results based on the content provided.

 Note:
 - Trained model (BERT) files are not included in the repository and need to be trained separately using the provided notebooks.